 Peirce furthered the foundational seminal work of his time by classifying a sign and its meaning into three distinct categories and those categorizes are then further broken down into three distinct types.
-The three distinct categories Peirce classified signs into are: Firstness, which is the quality of feeling or qualia of a sign, Secondness, being the reaction or relation of the sign, and Thirdness, as the representation and discourse of a given sign.
-All three categories are required properties of a sign under Peirce's semiotic ideology.
-In the absence of one of the categories, some or all the information or meaning conveyed by a sign may be lost.
-As previously mentioned, the three distinct categories of a sign are broken down further into three different types, each exposing the different properties a sign possess and the information that is critical for interpretation.
-The first category, the icon, "resembles the signs referent" and corresponds with firstness because an icon is concerned with a sign's physical properties (The Editors of Encyclopaedia Britannica, May 2020).
-An example of an icon in everyday life is smoke, and smoke has the physical properties of being a thick, cloudlike vapor.
+The three distinct categories Peirce classified signs into are: "Firstness", which is the "quality of feeling or qualia" of a sign, "Secondness" being the" reaction or relation" of the sign, and "Thirdness" as the "representation and discourse" of a given sign (PN1).
+All three categories are required properties of a sign under Peirce's semiotic ideology and in the absence of one of the categories, the information or meaning conveyed by the sign may be lost.
+As previously mentioned, the three distinct categories of a sign are further broken down into three different types, each exposing the different properties a sign possess and the information that is critical for interpretation.
+The first category, the icon, "resembles the signs referent" and corresponds with firstness because an icon is conserved with the physical properties of a sign (The Editors of Encyclopaedia Britannica, May 2020).
+An example of an icon in everyday life is smoke and smoke has the physical properties of being a thick, cloudlike vapor.
 The second type is the index and corresponding with secondness, an index "is associated with its referent" (The Editors of Encyclopaedia Britannica, May 2020).
-Another way of understanding the function of an index is by asking yourself what does the concept behind the sign relate to?
+Another way of understanding the function of an index is what does the concept behind the sign relate to.
 To continue with the example of smoke, the association with the referent could be that smoke signifies fire.
-The last sign type is a symbol and a symbol correspond to the concept of thirdness under Peirce's semiotic theory.
-A symbol "is related to its referent only by convention," showing the need for the aspect of an interpretant when examining different signs (The Editors of Encyclopaedia Britannica, May 2020).
-Symbols rely on the experience and knowledge of the individual to interpret the conventions of a sign.
+The last sign type is symbol and correspond to the concept of thirdness under Peirce's semiotic theory.
+A symbol "is related to its referent only by convention," showing the need for the aspect of a interpretant when examining different signs (The Editors of Encyclopaedia Britannica, May 2020).
+Symbols rely on the past experience and knowledge of the individual to interpret the conventions of a sign.
 Getting back to the idea of smoke signifying fire, to different individuals fire can signify a wide variety of different things.
-Fire can elicit the feeling of warmth and comfort, or it could spark an uneasy feeling due to a past experience where fire caused destruction.
-In Gilles Deleuze novel, Cinema 2: The Time-Image (1986), he explains how Peirce's semiotic concepts can be applied to film by breaking down the images of a film into the three components previously mentioned:
+Fire can elicit the feeling of warmth and comfort, or it could spark an uneasy feeling due to a past experience with fire causing destruction.
+In Gilles Deleuze novel, Cinema 2: The Time-Image (1986), he explains how Peirce's semiotic concepts can be applied to film by breaking down the images of a film into the three components previously mentioned.